skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **NOTE - You can add multiple addresses when using the Advanced Send option, to add additional address click on the green plus symbol to the extreme right of your screen.**
 <Screenshot highlighting the green plus symbol>

-**Step 7** - Once you entered the receiving Wallet addresses, you can enter the number of Coins you want to send to each of these addresses.
+**Step 7** - Once you entered the receiving Wallet addresses, you can enter the number of coins you want to send to each of these addresses.

 **NOTE - You can toggle between entering the number of Skycoins you want to Send or the equivalent amount of United States Dollars.
 The Toggle button is available on top of the Destinations box.**